 Leaders from across sectors and around the world will be invited to participate in the Summit in person or via remote connection including: states, and local governments; businesses and investors; civil society, members of the faith community and other influencers; national governments and tribes; and individuals committed to climate action.

 The Summit will commence on Wednesday, September 12 and conclude Friday, September 14.
-The agenda will include plenary and breakout sessions with leaders from across the globe.
+The agenda will include plenary and high-level thematic sessions with leaders from across the globe.
 Beyond the main agenda, the program will include Affiliate Events, workshops, exhibits, and other breakout events.
 The Summit will have dedicated spaces that will feature climate innovations, host members of the media, and provide a setting for community activities.
-The months preceding the Summit will feature “Road to” events organized and hosted by some of the groups partnering with the organizers, helping to generate momentum for climate action.
+The months preceding the Summit will feature “Road to” events organized and hosted by some of the groups partnering with the Summit, helping to generate momentum for climate action.

 How does the Global Climate Action Summit relate to other high-level climate events this year?